 5,000-pound towing capacity

-Safety The FJ earned the top score of Good in the Insurance Institute for Highway Safety's frontal-offset and side-impact crash tests.
-There is a roll-sensing feature that works with the side curtain airbags to deploy them in the event of a rollover.
-There are also standard active front head restraints; they move forward in a rear-end collision to restrict head movement.
-Safety features include:
+Safety The FJ earned the top overall score of Good in the Insurance Institute for Highway Safety's frontal-offset and side-impact crash tests.
+A roll-sensing feature works with the side curtain airbags to deploy them in the event of a rollover.
+Active front head restraints are standard; they move forward in a rear-end collision to limit head movement.
+Standard safety features include:

 Electronic stability system